merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 HF/DFT ESP charge computation
 *****************************

-In order to compute ESP charge using grids on scaled Van der Waals surfaces, we need the coordinates, level of theory, basis set, **ESP_CHARGE** keyword.
+In order to compute ESP charges using grids on scaled Van der Waals surfaces, we need the coordinates, level of theory, basis set, **ESP_CHARGE** keyword.
 You can specify the spacing between grid points using **ESPGRID_SPACING** keyword.
 The grid spacing defaults to 0.25 Å. Below is an example input file to compute